Page 2 - Physical Look - Hardware; Installation

 As for its dimensions, the DeepCool AK620 Digital is typical with a height of around 162mm, width of 129mm, and depth of 138mm with the two fans attached.
 This is 2mm higher than the original AK620, due in part to the thicker top panel.
 You still will probably not run into any issues with installing this cooler in most mid-tower ATX cases.
 The DeepCool AK620 Digital is symmetrical in design.
 With its fans attached, it hovers over two of the closest memory slots.
 There is enough clearance underneath with approximately 4.2cm of space between the bottom of the base and the bottom of the hovering fan in its default position.
 You can readjust the fan to increase the clearance, but this will also increase the overall height of the cooler, so keep this in mind.
 Even so, I think these are all perfectly acceptable clearances for a dual tower designed cooler.

 From the base where the metal makes contact with the processor, six continuous U-shaped heatpipes lead away from the CPU contact and split into the two stacks of fins.
 This effectively makes twelve heatpipes in total.
-The 6mm diameter heatpipes are supposed to efficiently lead the heat away from its source due to the low heat of vaporization, or phase change energy, of alcohol.
+The 6mm diameter heatpipes are supposed to efficiently lead the heat away from its source due to the low heat of vaporization, or phase change energy, of the fluid inside.
 The heatpipes are aligned in a manner to spread out the heat in the array of radiating fins.
 The 0.92m² of surface area, combined with the two 120mm DeepCool fans, should be able to deliver very good heat dissipation performance, but we will see if this statement is true on the next page.

 The two fans mounted on each fin stack of the DeepCool AK620 Digital is mounted with metal wires that clip to the side of the stacks.
 This means you can swap out these fans, if you so desire, for any other 25mm thick 120mm model.
 These clips work really well since they ensure the fan stays attached while also allowing flexibility in mounting height, if this is necessary.
 You will need to remove these fans during installation, but we will explore this later on.
 The clips are also black in color to blend with the rest of the AK620 Digital's appearance.